CrazyForks/mcp-typescript-sdk/examples/README.md

 ### MQTT Broker Requirements

-These examples require an MQTT broker running on the specified host and port.
+These examples require an MQTT broker running on the specified connection URL.
 You can use:

 - **Mosquitto** (local): `mosquitto -p 1883`
 - **EMQX** (local): Docker or native installation
-- **Cloud MQTT brokers**: Update host/port and add authentication
+- **Cloud MQTT brokers**: Update connection URL and add authentication

 ### Troubleshooting

 **Client can't discover server:**
 - Make sure the MQTT broker is running
-- Verify both client and server use the same MQTT broker host/port
+- Verify both client and server use the same MQTT broker connection URL
 - Check that the server has started successfully

 **Connection errors:**
 - Verify MQTT broker is accessible
 - Check authentication credentials if using username/password
-- Ensure no firewall blocking the MQTT port
+- Ensure no firewall blocking the MQTT connection

 **Tool/Resource errors:**
 - Check server logs for error details